rythmengine/rythm-doc/en/directive.md

 ```

 <div class="alert alert-info">
 You don't usually do format in above way.
-Rythm provides built-in transformers to make it much easier, just write somethign like:
+Rythm provides built-in transformers to make it much easier, just write something like:
 <code>@(new Date().format("yyyy-MM-dd"))</code> is okay
 </div>